apache/sedona/docs/api/sql/Optimizer.md

 !!!warning
 	Sedona doesn't control the distance's unit (degree or meter).
 It is same with the geometry.
 To change the geometry's unit, please transform the coordinate reference system.
 See [ST_Transform](Function.md#st_transform).

-## Broadcast join
+## Broadcast index join

 Introduction: Perform a range join or distance join but broadcast one of the sides of the join.
 This maintains the partitioning of the non-broadcast side and doesn't require a shuffle.

+Sedona will create a spatial index on the broadcasted table.

 Sedona uses broadcast join only if the correct side has a broadcast hint.
 The supported join type - broadcast side combinations are: